For more information about housing email email@example.com

 Residence Hall Descriptions

 The residence halls offer both co-ed and single gender floors.
-Co-ed floors have two restrooms, one for women and one for men.
+Co-ed floors have two restrooms, one for women and one for men. (click on residence hall name to see a scale drawing of the floor plan)

 · 3 story building with 4 wings; Co-ed floors; Room Dimensions: 12.5’ x 16’, triple and 9’ x 11’single occupancy.